 Copyright protects the original expression of ideas in a material form – for example, original works of art, scripts, books, reports, information sheets, music, films, broadcasts and computer programs.
 This includes on-line and digital forms.
 Copyright protects only the material expression of ideas, not the ideas themselves.

 Copyright protection is provided automatically when a work is created – no registration is required.
-Copyright ownership may be indicated by the presence of a copyright notice – e.g.© Department of Education and Early Childhood Development 2007 – and while this is recommended, it is not essential from a legal standpoint.
+Copyright ownership may be indicated by the presence of a copyright notice – e.g.© Department of Education and Training – and while this is recommended, it is not essential from a legal standpoint.

 Copyright is automatic once a work has been put into a material form, such as the written text of a novel.
 A work is protected by law in Australia providing that:

 - the author is a citizen or resident of Australia, or the work was first published in Australia.

 Australian law also protects copyright materials made in most other countries under international arrangements.

 DET has produced the following advice for schools

 An educational institution situated in Australia which is not conducted for profit, or a body responsible for administering such an institution, may copy and communicate the materials, other than third party materials, for the educational purposes of the institution.

 Global2 recognises the nature of digital technologies and its global reach.
 As such we utilise a Creative Commons License.